Registration at the Consulate general in Montreal

 2. Recent passport-sized photo;

 3. Proof of legal status in Canada: Canadian citizenship certificate, copy front/back of the permanent resident card, work visa, student visa, visitor record of more than 1 year, etc.;

 4. Proof of address (less than 6 months): copy of your driver's license (front and back) OR a recent water, gas, electricity or internet bill OR lease contract; [Please note: no other proof than those mentioned will be accepted] ;

 6. Copy of passport or ID card (front and back);

-9. If you are residing with your spouse/partner, please provide proof of address and a copy of her/his passport;
+9. If you are residing with your spouse/partner, provide a proof of address and a copy of her/his passport;

 B. Minors (- 18 years old)

 2. Recent passport-sized photo;

 3. Proof of the minor’s legal status in Canada;

 4. Copy of the passport of both parents (with signature);

 5. Copy of the minor’s passport;

 You are kindly requested to send the registration form and documents by e-mail.
 The documents must be scanned in pdf format and numbered in the order indicated above (1 pdf file per document type).
 The entire file must not exceed 10Mb or it will not be received.

 It is not necessary to attend the Consulate General in person to register, nor to make an appointment.